 Open Mic at ClubVT is Southern Vermont's newest and largest venue for Open Mic Shows!

-Open Mic runs every (to be determined) from 7:00 PM to 11:30 PM in the dance club room at ClubVT in Putney, Vermont
+Open Mic runs every Wednesday starting March 6th from 7:00 PM to 10:30 PM in the dance club room at ClubVT in Putney, Vermont. (please check our schedule as another event may already be scheduled in its place).

 Open Mic time at ClubVT is a performance venue time for live music.
 Open mic night is not karaoke, a comedy act, nor a poetry slam night.
 (We can and will have those items on another night - see our schedule of Events or check out our Facebook page) Our audiences come to Open Mic to hear live music.